phpfoundry/foundry-core/README.markdown

     $database = Core::get('\foundry\core\database\Database');
     ?>

 Note the configuration is seperate from usage and doesn't require the module to be loaded.
-This means you can configure all your modules in a single file and include it everywhere in you site but only load the modules when they're needed.
-Also, once a module is loaded it's cached in the framework so it only needs to be loaded once per instiation.
+This means you can configure all your modules in a single file and include it everywhere in your site but only load the modules when they're needed.
+Also, once a module is loaded it's cached in the framework so it only needs to be loaded once per instantiation.

 Modules can also require other modules, so if you build a project management module that requires a database and authentication, you can put the necessary Core::requires('...') statements at the top of your module and when you use the module elsewhere you only need to use a single requires statement.

 Usage
 -----

-Include '<install path>/lib/_foundry_core_init.php' and consult the documentation for detailed use of the provided modules and module framework.
+Include 'INSTALL_PATH/lib/_foundry_core_init.php' and consult the documentation for detailed use of the provided modules and module framework.

 License
 -------